|

 | Zentmyers and Strahorns on the porch, 1920 From the Zentmyer Collection.
 Likely at the Strahorn's house at 521 W. 27th Street, Los Angeles.
 From left - John Zentmyer, his mother Mary, Sarah and John Calvin Strahorn, George Zentmyer, and John's brother George Jr. This image was colorized from black and white photo using the AI program DeOldify.
 A pretty good result. | ||

 | Brothers John C. and Robert E. Strahorn, Christmas 1924 From the Zentmyer Collection.
-The location is the vacant lot in Highland Park where John's daughter Mary and her husband George Zentmyer would build a new house in 1925, verified by the house in the background of the image, which still exists.
-In fact, they could be sitting on the edge of a foundation excavation. | ||
+The location is the vacant lot at 5929 Terrace Drive, Highland Park where John's daughter Mary and her husband George Zentmyer would build a new house in 1925, two doors west the house in the background of the image, which still exists at 6007 Terrace Drive.
+In fact, the brothers could be sitting on the edge of a foundation excavation. | ||

 | John and Sarah Strahorn's house at 211 N. Ave 51, Highland Park.
 They lived here at least from 1925 until 1933.
-It was less than a mile from the home of their daughter Mary and her husband George Zentmyer. | ||
+It was less than a mile from the home of their daughter Mary and her husband George Zentmyer.
+The house still exists, at the same address, apparently unmodified. | ||

 | Death Notice In the Los Angeles Times, dated 29 Nov 1933 | ||